Bungaree Football Club: History

 Bungaree emerged from a lean decade in the 2000s to play four preliminary finals in a row from 2012–15, culminating in their first premiership in 23 years in 2014 with a 9-goal thrashing of arch rivals Springbank.
 The Reserves were also able to break their 34-year drought with a comprehensive win over Waubra FC.

+Bungaree is most widely recognised through their best export, former St Kilda captain, Victorian representative, the late Danny Frawley.